Apply Now arrow

 Merchant cash advances have a number of benefits, especially for small business owners with bad credit or businesses that need cash fast.

 • Lower eligibility requirements: Traditional bank loans often have strict monthly revenue and minimum credit score requirements, as well as a minimum time in business.
-Most MCA providers have low (or no) personal credit score requirements and are willing to fund startups with less established income history.
+Most MCA providers may have low (or no) personal credit score requirements and are willing to fund startups with less established income history.

 • No collateral: You usually won’t have to put up collateral or a personal guarantee to secure an MCA loan, like you would with a traditional loan.

 • Flexible repayment: Since repayment is based on your sales, your payments drop when business is slow, ensuring you’re not stuck with a fixed monthly payment that you can’t afford.
-You don’t have to pay interest on a MCA loan.

 Conclusion

 When your business needs cash quickly and you don’t have the time (or may not qualify) for a traditional bank loan, a merchant cash advance is a great alternative.
-MCAs often offer same-day funding and flexible repayment structures that let you pay off debt gradually.
+MCAs often offer quick funding and flexible repayment structures that let you pay off debt gradually.

 If you’re looking for a fast influx of cash to support expansion, navigate seasonal downturns, or address other business needs, check out Biz2Credit’s merchant cash advance products to see if they’re right for your business.